Home » Water Quality » Well Water » Why Does My Pressure Tank Feel Empty?

 Is a Pressure Tank Supposed To Be Full of Water?

-We use pressure tanks for three reasons.
-First, they serve as a reserve during high use periods.
-Second, they store water to reduce pump usage to extend its life.
+Pressure tanks are used for three reasons.
+First, they serve as a reserve during high-use periods.
+Second, they store water to reduce pump usage, which extends your pump’s life.

-The first two purposes make it sound like the tank should remain full of water to maximize efficiency.
+The first two reasons above makes it sound like the tank should remain full of water to maximize efficiency.
 However, pressurizing the water requires at least some air in the tank.

-Water pressure tanks need sufficient air because, unlike water, the air is capable of compression into a smaller space.
+Water pressure tanks need sufficient air because, unlike water, the air is capable of compressing into a smaller space.
 As water fills the tank, the air compresses and applies pressure to the water.

-That’s the primary reason we don’t fill tanks with just water.
+That’s the primary reason why tanks shouldn’t be filled with just water.

 How Long Does It Take for a Well Pump To Fill a Pressure Tank?

-It depends on the pump’s power, the pressure setting, and the size of the tank, but no more than a few minutes.
+It depends on the pump’s power, the pressure setting, and the size of the tank, but in normal circumstances, it shouldn’t take more than a few minutes.

-Tank size and the pump pressure have the most impact on how fast a tank fills.
-Larger tanks can take longer unless they have sufficiently high-powered pumps that can push water through faster.
+Tank size and pump pressure have the most impact on how fast a tank fills.
+Larger tanks can take longer unless they have sufficiently high-powered pumps that can push water faster.

-Additionally, there is a slight difference between setting your pump pressure at 30 psi versus 40 psi.
-It will take slightly longer to fill the same size tank at 30 psi than if you increase the setting to 40 psi.
+Additionally, there’s a slight difference between setting your pump pressure at 30psi versus 40psi.
+It will take slightly longer to fill the same size tank at 30psi than at 40psi.

 Should Water Come Out of the Air Valve of My Pressure Tank?

-If the tank bladder ruptures, splits, or develops a hole, the water fills the tank.
-This condition is known as a waterlogged bladder and results in limited to no water pressure from the tank.
+If the tank bladder ruptures, the water fills the tank.
+This condition is known as a waterlogged bladder and results in little or no water pressure from the tank.

-Aside from water coming out of the air valve, there are some additional red flags that you have a ruptured tank bladder.
+Aside from water coming out of the air valve, there are some additional red flags indicating a ruptured tank bladder:

 • Tip the tank slightly to check the weight.
 It should feel noticeably heavier since it will have more water than air.